eclipse/xtext/CONTRIBUTING.md

 1. Choose your preferred installation settings on the *Variables* page.
 Enter credentials for your Eclipse and GitHub accounts.
 If you don't have an SSH key registered with GitHub then make sure that you select `HTTPS (read-only, anonymous)` or `HTTPS (read-write)` for the GitHub repository entries.
 1. Finish the wizard, drink a cup of coffee, and watch how your Xtext development environment is assembled.

-IMPORTANT: if you had previously set up your workspace when Xtext code was split in several Git repositories, please, start completely from scratch (new installation and new clone).

 NOTE for Windows users: after the workspace setup has finished, some files in some `xtend-gen` folders will be detected as "dirty" by Git.
 That is due to some tests using multi-line strings (not multi-line template strings); unfortunately, we still haven't found a solution to this problem.

 ## Contribute via a Fork